MIT-Emerging-Talent/ET6-CDSP-group-21-repo/5_communication_strategy/email.md

 Through our website, students can access clear, research-backed guidance to help them spot red flags in job postings, recognize common scam tactics including AI-generated ones, and understand how to verify employer legitimacy.
-While we haven’t built a tool, we’ve analyzed the data and distilled practical advice
-    to help students stay safe and informed.
+ While we haven’t built a tool, we’ve analyzed the data and distilled practical advice to help students stay safe and informed.

 >
 >
 >
 >

-Want to make a quick impact?
-Share our free resource with your department to help protect students from scams.
-You can find everything here: [[Websit Link](https://detect-job-posts-intheageof-ai.netlify.app/)], and feel free to stay in touch if you'd like to collaborate or customize materials.
+**As part of this work, we have also built a live application as part of a human study to understand how individuals detect these fraudulent postings**.
+This interactive platform is a crucial component of our research, designed to gather real-time human insights to complement our findings.
+We are specifically
+    recruiting students and recent graduates to participate, and we would be grateful if you could help us share this opportunity.
+Your students can access the study and contribute to this important work here: [Job Board Human Study App](https://job-board-app-phi.vercel.app/)

 >
+>
+>
+>

+**Why this matters?** This issue matters deeply because scams are increasingly targeting students, often in subtle and deceptive ways.
+After hearing firsthand accounts from peers who lost money or personal data, we discovered that a staggering 78% of scam victims don’t report their experiences due to embarrassment.
+  Meanwhile, fake “remote work” postings have surged by 300% since 2022, making platforms like LinkedIn, Handshake, and others daily minefields for unsuspecting
+    students.
+These alarming trends highlight the urgent need for awareness and proactive protection.

+>
+>
+>
+>

+**Want to make a quick impact?** Share our free resource with your department to help protect students from scams.
+You can find everything here: Our Website, and feel free to stay in touch if you'd like to collaborate or customize materials.

+>
+>
+>

-**Thank you for considering this partnership.
-Together, we can create a safer job market for emerging talent.**
+***Thank you for considering this partnership.
+Together, we can create a safer job market for emerging talent.***

 Warm regards,